 8. Cheese Plate

 Charcuterie is it right now, and it can bring all the aesthetic vibes that you need.
 You don’t need to be a connoisseur to assemble a cute-as-heck cheese plate with some crackers and maybe some nice jams.

 Your pals can put together tasty bites and happily munch away without a major mess.
-Cheese is sometimes pricey, but you can find more affordable picks that hit the mark, or you can go all out with the bougie imported cheese.
+Cheese is sometimes pricey, but you can find more affordable picks that hit the mark like cheddar cheese, or you can go all out with the bougie imported cheese.
+You can even stick a wheel of brie on a pan and bake it in the double boiler for a creamy, dippable baked brie.
 Just steer clear of the stinky stuff.

 9. Sliced Meats

 It’s a sausage fest!
 No, but really, stop by the deli before game night to load up on cold cuts, salami, pepperoni, and other meaty favorites.
 These are relatively healthy snacks that can add some protein to your evening.